 The Company provides a 401(k) employee stock ownership plan, which covers substantially all of the Company's employees who are eligible, as to age and length of service.
-A participant may elect to make contributions up to \$19.5 thousand of the participant's annual compensation in 2021 and 2020.
+A participant may elect to make contributions up to \$20.5 thousand and \$19.5 thousand of the participant's annual compensation in 2022 and 2021.
 The Company makes contributions up to 3% of each participant's annual compensation and the Company matches 50% of the next 2% contributed by the employee.
-Contributions to the plan by Company were approximately \$591 thousand and \$520 thousand in 2021 and 2020, respectively.
-Outstanding shares of the Company's common stock allocated to participants at December 31, 2021 and 2020 totaled 130,149 and 83,316 respectively, and there were no unallocated shares.
+Contributions to the plan by Company were approximately \$736 thousand and \$591 thousand in 2022 and 2021, respectively.
+Outstanding shares of the Company's common stock allocated to participants at December 31, 2022 and 2021 totaled 154,997 and 130,149 respectively, and there were no unallocated shares.
 These shares are treated as outstanding for purposes of calculating earnings per share and dividends on these shares are included in the Consolidated Statements of Stockholders' Equity.

 The Company's ESOP includes a put option for shares of the Company's common stock distributed from the ESOP.
 Shares are distributed from the ESOP primarily to separated vested participants and certain eligible participants who elect to diversify their account balances.
 Since the Company's common stock is not currently traded on an established securities market, if the owners of distributed shares desire to sell their shares, the Company is required to purchase the shares at fair value during two put option periods following the distribution of the shares from the ESOP.
-The first put option period is within sixty days following the distributed shares subject to the put option totaled \$0 as of December 31, 2021 and December 31, 2020.
-The cost of the ESOP shares totaled \$3.12 million and \$1.73 million as of December 31, 2021 and December 31, 2020, respectively.
-Due to the mezzanine section of the consolidated statements of financial condition and totaled \$3.12 million and \$1.73 million as of December 31, 2021 and December 31, 2020, respectively.
-The fair value of the consolidated statements of financial condition and totaled \$3.12 million and \$1.73 million as of December 31, 2021 and December 31, 2020, respectively.
-The fair value of the ESOP shares are classified as temporary equity in the mezzanine section of the consolidated statements of financial condition and totaled \$3.12 million and \$1.73 million as of December 31, 2021 and December 31, 2020, respectively.
-The fair value of the ESOP shares totaled \$4.72 million as of December 31, 2021 and December 31, 2020, respectively.
-The fair value of the ESOP shares totaled \$4.72 million as of December 31, 2021 and December 31, 2020, respectively.
+The first put option period is within sixty days following the distribution of the shares from the ESOP.
+The second put option period begins on the first day of the fifth month of the plan year for a sixty day period.
+The fair value of distributed shares subject to the put option totaled \$0 as of December 31, 2022 and December 31, 2021.
+The cost of the ESOP shares totaled \$4.16 million and \$3.12 million as of December 31, 2022 and December 31, 2021, respectively.
+Due to the Company's obligation under the put option, the distributed shares and ESOP shares are classified as temporary equity in the mezzanine section of the consolidated statements of financial condition and totaled \$4.16 million and \$3.12 million as of December 31, 2022 and December 31, 2021, respectively.
+The fair value of the ESOP shares totaled \$5.93 million and \$4.72 million as of December 31, 2022 and December 31, 2021, respectively.